-- Tailoring the programme to the personal situation of the tenure-track professor
+- tailoring the programme to the personal situation of the junior professor

-- Individual selection of offerings in the advanced module
+- making an individual selection of topics to cover in the advanced module

 The advanced module has three components.
-Each component has a number of content options, from which tenure-track professors can choose based on personal needs, prior knowledge and requirements at their respective institute.
+Each component has a number of content options, from which junior professors can choose based on personal needs, prior knowledge and requirements at the institute.

 Component I: Training

-The tenure-track professors put together their individual “package” from the training offerings in the five topic areas below.
-To obtain the certificate, candidates must take at least 80 hours of course training during the six-year programme, with at least one course from each area.
+The junior professors put together their individual “package” from the training offerings in the four topic areas below.
+To obtain the certificate, candidates must take at least 60 hours of course training during the six-year programme, with at least one course from each area:

 Transferable skills and personal development

-In this topic area the tenure-track professors receive support regarding their own research, with an emphasis on acquiring third-party funding.
+In this topic area the junior professors receive support regarding their own research, with an emphasis on acquiring third-party funding.
 The coursework ranges from conveying information to individual support in submitting grant applications.